The most peaceful way to go is considered to be the one dying in your sleep. But, that isn’t the case for everyone.

 Alua Asetkyzy Abzalbek, which was a 14 year old from Bastobe, Kazakhstan, sadly lost her life last month after leaving her cell phone on her pillow while she was listening to music.

-The girl simply fell asleep while the phone was connected to a near power socket, and it exploded because of a batter malfunction.
+The girl simply fell asleep while the phone was connected to a near power socket, and it exploded because of a battery malfunction.
 Alua diet instantly because of the trauma to her head.
 But, the family did not find out until the morning, because the explosion was just strong enough to cause lethal damage, but it was not strong enough to wake everyone up.
 The media didn’t share the phone brand.

 Ayazhan Dolasheva, Alua’s best friend, who is 15, commented on social media:

 I can’t believe it, you were the best.
 We’ve been together for all our lives, since we were little.
-It is just so hard with out you.
+It is just so hard without you.
 I will always miss you.
 You left me alone forever.